Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Warmup Mechanisms of Gradient and Adaptive Methods

+When natural sharpness reduction is significant (large negative $\alpha$), warmup may not need to actively reduce sharpness.
+Instead, it may ``piggy-back'' on the inherent sharpness decrease, resulting in a completely different warmup mechanism, which does not rely on instabilities to facilitate training at higher learning rates.

-\looseness -1 These two scenarios can be interpreted as cooperative or competitive dynamics between warmup and the natural evolution of sharpness.
+\looseness -1 The above two scenarios can be interpreted as cooperative or competitive dynamics between warmup and the natural evolution of sharpness.
 When training inherently undergoes sharpness reduction, it cooperates with warmup in decreasing sharpness.
 Conversely, if the natural trajectory of training is towards increasing sharpness, it opposes the warmup's effort, leading to a persistent cycle of catapults.

-\textbf{(C3) Constant Sharpness:} Sharpness may also prefer to remain constant throughout the training process, as illustrated in \Cref{fig:mechanisms_wrns_sp_mse_sgd_B512_cifar10}(d) in \Cref{appendix:warmup_mechanisms}.
-In such rare scenarios, sharpness decrease is predominantly driven by the increasing learning rate, without intrinsic dynamics of its own.

 \textbf{The Effect of Warmup Duration:} Given a fixed target learning rate $\eta_{\text{trgt}}$, increasing the warmup duration $T_{\mathrm{wrm}}$ delays the point at which training exceeds the instability threshold $\eta_c$, allowing the sharpness to evolve freely before reaching this point.
 In the sharpness reduction case, sharpness can significantly decrease by the time this threshold is reached, lowering the need for warmup to decrease sharpness actively.
 Consequently, increasing $T_{\mathrm{wrm}}$ results in catapults that are both delayed and smaller in magnitude, as seen in \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}(d).
-As the catapults become less intense on increasing the warmup duration, the model can train at higher learning rates without diverging, pushing the divergence boundary.
-For extended warmup durations, warmup may not actively reduce sharpness in these sharpness reduction cases and instead ``piggy-backs'' on the inherent sharpness decrease.
+As the catapults become less intense on increasing the warmup duration, the model can train at higher target learning rates without diverging.
+For extended warmup durations, warmup may not actively reduce sharpness in these sharpness reduction cases and instead it leverages the inherent sharpness decrease.

 In the progressive sharpening case, increasing $T_{\text{wrm}}$ allows the sharpness to naturally increase.
 As a result, training exceeds the instability threshold for the first time at a relatively lower learning rate compared to the constant learning rate case.
 Although warmup has to now undertake more work in decreasing sharpness, it does so in a more gradual manner since increasing the warmup duration amounts to a lower warmup rate $\nicefrac{\eta_{\mathrm{trgt}}}{T_{\mathrm{wrm}}}$.
 As a result, the fluctuations observed on exceeding the instability threshold are much smaller in magnitude, as seen in \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}(a, b).